JohnGiorgi/DeCLUTR/README.md

 ```

 The results will be saved to `output/senteval_results.json`.
 This can be changed to any path you like.

+> Pass the flag `--prototyping-config` to get a proxy of the results while dramatically reducing computation time.

 For a list of commands, run